 PRIMARY INDEX (RightId);

-After creating the join index, we run the query from before again.
-As we can see, the optimizer uses the join index and queries it using the primary index.
-Primary index access is what we wanted to achieve.
-Since we are also querying the column RelationTypeCd in our example, the optimizer must join back to the base table using ROWID to retrieve it.
-If the query only needed the column RightId the Optimizer could omit this step because the join index would be covering:
+After creating the join index, we rerun the previous query and observe that the optimizer utilizes the join index, querying it via the primary index, resulting in the desired primary index access.
+In our example, as we query the RelationTypeCd column, the optimizer must rejoin the base table using ROWID to retrieve it.
+However, if the query seeks the RightId column solely, the optimizer could skip this step as the join index would provide coverage.

 Explain SELECT * FROM DWHPRO.TheRelationshipTable